heinohen/tko_7095_i2hlt/mats.md

 Corpora come in a broad variety of types, from minimally structured (doc boundaries only) to comprehensively analyzed (Universal dependencies)

-Corpora are the fuel that powers NLP, and the ability to use and create corpora if necessary is a key skill
+Corpora are the fuel that powers NLP, and the ability to use and create corpora if necessary is a key skill This is because you are not able to use any machine learning based tools if you cannot train a model using a corpus!
+Or to evaluate performance of your model

 ### Definitions

 Text corpora can be broadly categorized by their annotation

 * Raw text corpora: Plain, unstructured
-* Annotated text corpora: markings from some information of intrest
+* Annotated text corpora: markings from some information of intrest to addition of the raw text

+e.g.: collection of documents in different language with language name given as annotation.

 Annotations can be almost anything: Language, domain, genre, topic, sentence/token boundaries, morphology, syntax, fluency, sentiment, emotion, toxicity, names, dates, addresses, relations, events.